kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/README.md

 - Configuration of AWS authentication using access keys

 ## Step 1: Kubernetes Level Monitoring
-With the definition file below, we create the cluster using eksctl
+With the configuration file below, we first create the cluster using eksctl
 ```
 apiVersion: eksctl.io/v1alpha5
 kind: ClusterConfig